bladeacer/flexcyon/README.md

 The hint for the first challenge is: colors of pi.
 Good luck!

+**Disclaimer: Either back up your vault's Style Settings or do the challenges in a test vault, as they may mess with your existing configurations. **

 #### What this theme does not have
 - multiple colour schemes (though you can override the existing one with your own, see [Style Settings](#style-settings))
 - a light mode colour scheme :)